MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 above.
 This means is that if any upstream source is unresponsive to an acknowledgement, then all reads will be halted until that source is responsive again.

-We actually care more about property 1 than property 2, because property 1 allows us to provide guarantees like the
-following: A client is using synchronous replication with an upstream source.
+Property 1 alone is still a useful property, because property 1 allows us to provide guarantees like the following: A client is using synchronous replication with an upstream source.
 When their transaction commits in the upstream source, they are guaranteed to also be able to see the transaction in Materialize.
 However, they may actually see the transaction in Materialize before their transaction commits in the upstream source.
 This is still a powerful and useful guarantee to provide.
-Therefore, we should remove the second bullet point from correctness property 1 and instead add the following correctness property:
+Therefore, we should remove the second bullet point from the correctness property and instead add the following correctness property:
 > Any write from an upstream source that has been acknowledged by Materialize will be visible in all future queries.

 Proposal: When STORAGE wants to acknowledge some data that has a timestamp `ts`, it must wait until it knows that the